Jitendra2584/order-exchange-execution/PROJECT_SUMMARY.md

    ↓
 10. Compare prices → Select best DEX
     ↓
-11. Send routing update via WebSocket
+11. Send routing update via WebSocket (to all connected clients for this order) ↓
-    ↓
 12. Change status to BUILDING
     ↓